Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Model Predictive Techniques for Autonomous Racing

 \subsection{The Predict-Then-Plan MPC Baseline}

-Solving for the equilibrium condition in (\ref{eq:ocp_mpg}) is computationally demanding due to the coupling between players.
+Solving for the equilibrium condition in \eqref{eq:ocp_mpg} is computationally demanding due to the coupling between players.
 To address this, a standard approximation is to treat the opponent not as a strategic agent, but as a dynamic obstacle with a fixed, non-reactive strategy.
 This approximation reduces the coupled optimization problem in \eqref{eq:ocp_mpg} to a single-player optimization problem following an MPC baseline:

-In this formulation, $\boldsymbol{f}_{\text{pred}}$ is a prediction model that governs the evolution of the opponent's state.
-For this baseline, we adopt a constant velocity model.
+In this formulation, $\boldsymbol{F}_{\text{pred}}$ is a prediction model that governs the evolution of the opponent's state.
+In Sec.~\ref{sec:sim_res}, we will consider two different prediction models to instantiate variants of this baseline that capture different trade-offs between computational complexity and prediction accuracy.
 While this approximation significantly reduces computational complexity, it neglects the opponent's reactive capabilities, potentially leading to suboptimal behavior in highly interactive scenarios.